Belshazzar's feast

-Belshazzar's feast, or the story of the writing on the wall (chapter 5 in the Book of Daniel), tells how Belshazzar holds a great feast and drinks from the vessels that had been looted in the destruction of the First Temple.
+Belshazzar's feast, or the story of the writing on the wall, chapter 5 in the Book of Daniel, tells how Neo-Babylonian royal but corrupt Belshazzar holds a great feast and drinks from the vessels that had been looted in the destruction of the First Temple.
 A hand appears and writes on the wall.
-The terrified Belshazzar calls for his wise men, but they are unable to read the writing.
+The terrified Belshazzar calls for his wise men, but they cannot read the writing.
 The queen advises him to send for Daniel, renowned for his wisdom.
-Daniel reminds Belshazzar that his father Nebuchadnezzar, when he became arrogant, was thrown down until he learned that God has sovereignty over the kingdom of men (see Daniel 4).
+Daniel reminds Belshazzar that his father, Nebuchadnezzar, when he became arrogant, was thrown down until he learned that God has sovereignty over the kingdom of men (see Daniel 4).
 Belshazzar had likewise blasphemed God, and so God sent this hand.
 Daniel then reads the message and interprets it: God has numbered Belshazzar's days, he has been weighed and found wanting, and his kingdom will be given to the Medes and the Persians.

 The message of Daniel 5 is the contrast it offers between Nebuchadnezzar and Belshazzar: